 Clear, medium-deep mature garnet.
 Medium-intensity nose of blueberry jam, raisin pie, violets and some leather and varnish notes.
 On the palate, the cherry fruit still tastes fresh but a bit jammy.
 Nicely balanced but teetering on the edge of old age.
 Drink up.

 Rubber and tar filters throughout this old-school Aussie Shiraz, labelled solely as Wine of Australia.
 Thick blackcurrants, cassis and black plum are all lifted by a sell [swell?] of acidity, but plummet to a shorter finish.
 Tannins are a bit gummy, and the reductive note grows the longer it is in the glass.
 Try with burgers for best results.

-Ripe, sweeter blackberry, sarsaparilla, cassis are pierced with peppery thorns and cushy black berry-fruit in this generous, perfumed Petit Verdot, an iconic highlight not just of Pirramimma’s portfolio, but a solid benchmark of PV everywhere.
+Ripe, sweeter blackberry, sarsaparilla and cassis are pierced with peppery thorns and cushy black berry fruit in this generous, perfumed Petit Verdot, an iconic highlight not just of Pirramimma’s portfolio, but a solid benchmark of PV everywhere.
 Gritty, tuggy tannins hug the plush black fruit, one streaming along the medium-bodied, velvet-lined palate and shown through a filter of anise and violets, and finishing with dark chocolate.